Jenkins CI/CD Tutorial

 The test-pullrequest job is now all set to build, test, and deploy any pull request you submit to your forked GitHub project.

-To do this, install GitHub for your desktop.
-Create a new branch based on your forked repo master and commit a change to index.php in this line:
+To submit a pull request, create a new branch based on your forked repo master and commit a change to index.php in this line:

 print "<HTML><BODY><H1>Showing the users of the sampledb that has been created in the RDS some seconds ago!</H1>\n";